Hepatitis C medications: A review and update for patients

 - stop or slow down the damage to your liver

-- reduce the risk of developing hepatocellular carcinoma (HCC)
+- reduce the risk of developing liver cancer (hepatocellular carcinoma)

 How long is the treatment?

 Most of the time, treatment is 12 weeks long.
 Sometimes treatment can be 8 weeks long, and occasionally it needs to be either 16 or 24 weeks long.

 How likely is it that the treatment will cure my hepatitis C virus?